Wiggle Neighborhood Green Corridor

 The San Francisco Public Utilities Commission (SFPUC), San Francisco Municipal Transportation Agency (SFMTA), and San Francisco Department of Public Works (SFDPW) are partnering to bring stormwater management and traffic calming to the Lower Haight and Alamo Square neighborhoods.

-A list of near-term improvements, a project timeline, and project proposals are provided on the Details tab.
+A list of near-term improvements, a project timeline, and project proposals are provided below.

 The SFMTA's goal for the Wiggle Neighborhood Green Corridor is to create a route that is comfortable and safe for all who walk, bike, and live along the Wiggle.
 Whether taking your dog to the park, biking with your children, or chatting with a neighbor outside your home, there are a few key roadway characteristics that the SFMTA can address to preserve the residential nature of the Wiggle streets:

 - Ensure that pedestrians feel safe crossing the street

 - Encourage slow, safe speeds from all roadway users.